On Approximate Classification of Theories: Local -stability

 such that $\M \models \neg \bigwedge q_{\sigma,K}(\b{b})$.

 Note that the statements of Remark \ref{rank remark} and Proposition \ref{tree is rank}.i hold when ``$\bigwedge$-definable'' is substituted for ``$\bigvee$-definable."
-Stability modulo $I$ is defined in the same way, too: $\phi(x,y)$ is \emph{$I$-stable} if $R^I(x=x,\phi,2) < \infty$.
-However, the analogous statements of Proposition \ref{tree is rank}.ii and thus Theorem \ref{V-WUFT} do not hold:
+Stability modulo $I$ is defined in the same way, too: $\phi(x,y)$ is \emph{$I$-stable} in $T$ if $R^{I(\M)}(x=x,\phi,2) < \infty$ for every model $\M$.
+However, Proposition \ref{tree is rank}.ii and thus Theorem \ref{V-WUFT} do not hold under this substitution: